Hong Kong watchdog fines JPMorgan for dark pool, control failures

 | HONG KONG

-HONG KONG Hong Kong's securities watchdog said on Tuesday it had fined JPMorgan HK$30 million ($3.87 million) for a range of control failures, including breaches in its dark pool business.
+HONG KONG Hong Kong's securities watchdog said on Tuesday it had fined JPMorgan (JPM.N) HK$30 million (£2.5 million) for a range of control failures, including breaches in its dark pool business.

-The U.S. bank is the latest institution to fall foul of a broader crackdown by the Securities and Futures Commission (SFC) on electronic trading and dark pools in the financial center.
+The U.S. bank is the latest institution to fall foul of a broader crackdown by the Securities and Futures Commission (SFC) on electronic trading and dark pools in the financial centre.

 The SFC said in a statement published on Tuesday the bank's Hong Kong broking business had mistakenly routed principal orders into its off-exchange dark pool trading platform, despite advising the SFC the pool only matched client trades.